superpower1/Movie_search_App/README.md

 ## Unsolved problems
 1. Add comment feature
 2. Share movie with other users
-3. Finish building tag database
 4. Rate director and actors
 5. Check for duplicate user name in signup page
-6. Load more fnction in the list page
+6. 'Load more' function on the movie list page
 7. Guess what kind of movie user may want to see based on tags
 8. Sort movies